 14. Reduce Alcohol Consumption

-Excessive alcohol consumption causes dehydration and belly fat.
-A research study shows that moderate to light alcohol consumption does not lead to obesity, but regular consumption of excessive alcohol does (20).
-Have a glass or two of wine once or twice a week.
+A research study shows that moderate to light alcohol consumption does not lead to obesity, but regular consumption of excessive alcohol does (27).
+You may have a glass or two of wine once or twice a week.

 15. Consume Whole Grains